tlabs-data/tablesaw-parquet/WORKING_WITH_REMOTE_FILES.md

 Reading remote parquet files is supported starting from `v0.10.0`.

+__When using the URI or URL based builder, a sanitized URI (with no credentials and no query parts) is used by default for the table name.__

 #### hadoop-supported file systems

 Reading parquet files from an hadoop-supported file system is possible by adding the hadoop specific module in your classpath